 (2) A delegation under this section may be made generally or as otherwise provided by the instrument of delegation.

-[Section 5 inserted by No. 10 of 1989 s.
-5; amended by No. 9 of 2008 s.
+[Section 5 inserted: No. 10 of 1989 s.
+5; amended: No. 9 of 2008 s.
 10.]

 5A.
 Judicial notice

 All courts shall take judicial notice of the appointment of the Public Trustee, delegations by the Public Trustee under section 5, the signatures of the Public Trustee and delegates of the Public Trustee, and the seal of office of the Public Trustee.